satzlich/swift-rohan/RohanHelp/markdown/replacement-rules.md

 The replacement rules are stable in the sense that they are not expected to change frequently.
 However, they can be updated as needed to improve the overall editing experience.

+If time permits, we will provide customization options for replacement rules in future releases, allowing users to define their own patterns and replacements.